|Pvt. Charles G. Riedmiller

 On July 6, 1944, the detail ended and Charles was sent to Bilibid Prison.
 He was held there for ten days.
 On July 16th, he and other POWs were taken to the Port Area of Manila.
 They were boarded onto Nissyo Maru which sailed on July 17th.
 It arrived at Takao, Formosa, on July 27th.
 It took the ship this long to reach Formosa because it was avoiding American submarines.
 The ship sailed from Takao on July 28th for Moji, Japan.
 It arrived at Moji on August 3rd.

 In February 1945, Charles was already a POW in Japan when his mother received a POW postcard stating he was in good health and a POW at Cabanatuan.

-The couple resided in Marysville, Ohio, where Charles worked as an electrician owning his own business.
+The couple resided in Marysville, Ohio, where Charles worked as an electrician owning his own contracting business from which he retired in 1970.
 They remained married until Mildred's death on May 18, 2000.
 A little over a year later on May 2, 2001, he married Brenda Stanforth.

 Charles Riedmiller died on April 3, 2005.
-He was buried at Saint John's Lutheran Cemetery in Marysville, Ohio.
+He was buried at Saint John Lutheran Church Cemetery in Marysville, Ohio.